Currently accepting new clients at both locations | In-person & virtual appointments available | Call 647-779-9644 or Book Online

 1. Art Therapies

 Creative art therapies like engaging with forms of music, painting, and sketching are a great form of expression.
-It allows kids to widen their talent span while it lets them process complex emotions.
+It allows kids to widen their talent span while helping them better understand and process complex emotions.

 • Schedule Downtime